Syntax

 Alternatively, you can use

-INSERT SQL statements to load data directly into the intermediate table, though this approach is not recommended due to performance drawbacks.
+INSERTSQL statements to load data directly into the intermediate table, though this approach is not recommended due to performance drawbacks.

 - Redshift sink with S3 writer (Append-only mode)